-The Greenville Health System is extremely supportive of global health experiences.
+GHS is extremely supportive of global health experiences.
 Residents from all programs have traveled the world to provide health care to some of the world’s neediest patients.
-Many of our Med-Peds residents are interested in global health and have initiated travel to Brazil, Guatemala, Haiti, Kenya, and many other locations.
+Many of our Med-Peds residents are interested in global health and have initiated travel to Brazil, Guatemala, Haiti, Kenya and many other locations.
 Our program and hospital system support and encourage interested residents to pursue international health opportunities.
 Many of our residents have participated in month-long international health trips in both the PGY-3 and PGY-4 years.

 Transitional Care Opportunities

 Our program is passionate about improving the care of those with chronic medical illness and transitional Care.
 Dr. Sarah Hinton is director of the GHS Transitions Committee which is developing a system to facilitate the safe, timely and effective transition of adolescent patients from pediatric to adult care settings across our health system.